Zslez/htam/README.md

 BIG UPDATE:

-> new class OEIS: <br>
+> new class `OEIS`: <br>
 > - search for a sequence on https://oeis.org/ and return any attribute like description, links, comments, etc. <br>
-> - if no argument is given for the constructor, OEIS will return a random sequence from https://oeis.org/
+> - if no argument is given for the constructor, `OEIS` will return a random sequence from https://oeis.org/
-> - WARNING: using this class for the first time may install some required missing python modules
+> - `WARNING`: using this class for the first time may install some required missing python modules

 Various Improvements:

-> - "htam.div" speed of execution increased <br>
+> - `htam.div` speed of execution increased <br>
-> - "htam.prime" speed of execution extremely increased<br>
+> - `htam.prime` speed of execution extremely increased<br>
-e.g. htam.prime(100000) took more than 6 mins before, while just 4.7 seconds now <br>
+e.g. `htam.prime(100000)` took more than 6 mins before, while just 4.7 seconds now <br>
-> - "htam.primefac" speed of execution extremely increased<br>
+> - `htam.primefac` speed of execution extremely increased<br>
-e.g. htam.primefac(1299709) took more than 6 mins before, while just 0.0016 seconds now (greve) <br>
+e.g. `htam.primefac(1299709)` took more than 6 mins before, while just 0.0016 seconds now (greve) <br>
 > - some random code reduction

 Other Changes:
-> - Functions no more returns 'None' when arguments are not valid because it's unnecessary
+> - Functions no more returns `None` when arguments are not valid because it's unnecessary
-> - Deleted "htam.root" because it's unnecessary since it's just 1 simple line of code
+> - Deleted `htam.root` because it's unnecessary since it's just 1 simple line of code
-> - Deleted "htam.floor" and "htam.ceil" because they are already in the python official math library
+> - Deleted `htam.floor` and `htam.ceil` because they are already in the python official math library

 Other Minor Corrections